yochaigal/cairn/wip/2e/core-rules.md

 ## Hirelings

-- PCs can hire **hirelings** to aid them in their expeditions.
+- PCs can enlist **hirelings** to aid them in their expeditions.
 Hirelings cost between 1-30gp per day, depending on skill and specialization.
+- To create a hireling, choose an appropriate role from the [Hirelings](/wip/2e/marketplace#hirelings-per-day) table in the Marketplace.
+Roll 3d6 for each attribute, and 1d6 for their HP.
+Give them weapons and armor appropriate to their station, then roll on the Character Traits tables to further flesh them out.
-- To create a hireling, choose an appropriate [**background**](/wip/2e/character-creation#backgrounds) and **name** from the [Character Creation](/wip/2e/character-creation) guide.
-Roll (or choose from) the tables in their respective background.
+- Alternatively, choose an appropriate [**background**](/wip/2e/character-creation#backgrounds) and **name** from the [Character Creation](/wip/2e/character-creation) guide.
+Roll (or choose from) the tables for that background.
 Then, roll for Rations, Gold Pieces, Attributes, HP, and age.
-- Optionally, roll on the Character Traits tables to further flesh them out.
-Remember, if a PC dies the Warden can allow them to take over as a Hireling!

 ## Combat